Adrian Ealy: Professional career

-Baltimore Ravens (first stint)
+Baltimore Ravens

 Ealy went undrafted in the 2021 NFL draft; however, he shortly signed with the Baltimore Ravens as an undrafted free agent.
-He was waived by the Ravens in the final round of preseason roster cuts on August 31, 2021, and re-signed to their practice squad the next day.
-On October 11, 2021, Ealy was suspended without pay for six weeks after he violated the NFL policy on performance-enhancing substances.
-He was released on November 23, 2021.
+He was waived by the Ravens in the final round of preseason roster cuts on August 31, and re-signed to their practice squad the next day.
+On October 11, Ealy was suspended without pay for six weeks after he violated the NFL policy on performance-enhancing substances.
+He was released by Baltimore on November 23.

 Denver Broncos

-On November 30, 2021, Ealy was signed to the Denver Broncos practice squad.
-He was released on December 14, 2021.
+On November 30, 2021, Ealy was signed to the Denver Broncos' practice squad.
+He was released by the Broncos on December 14.

-Los Angeles Rams (first stint)
+Los Angeles Rams

-On December 18, 2021, Ealy was signed to the Los Angeles Rams practice squad, but was released three days later.
+On December 18, 2021, Ealy was signed to the Los Angeles Rams' practice squad, but was released three days later.

 Baltimore Ravens (second stint)

-On December 23, 2021, Ealy was signed to the Baltimore Ravens practice squad, but was released four days later.
+On December 23, 2021, Ealy was signed to the Baltimore Ravens' practice squad, but was released four days later.

 Green Bay Packers

 On December 29, 2021, Ealy was signed to the Green Bay Packers practice squad.
 He was released on January 11, 2022.